ocpp-balanz/balanz/docs/source/smartcharging.rst

     - Offers are made in units of Ampere (A) and always in whole numbers.
     - Chargers without a connected EV or in a non-transactional state are not considered for offers, i.e. will have a Zero offer.
     - Offers are made according to priorities, coming from groups, tags, or possibly overwritten on a session basis.
-    - At any point in time, the total offers across an :ref:`allocation group <model-group>` will not exceed the maximum defined.
+    - At any point in time, total offers across an :ref:`allocation group <model-group>` will not exceed the maximum defined.
 Note, that several maximum values may be set, both schedule- and priority dependent.
     - Offers are only made at or above a configured minimum defaulting to 6A.
 This is because some EVs will not charge below this level and may even enter an error state if offered less.